bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - Describe a project where regular milestone reviews significantly impacted its success.
 What were the key factors in these reviews?
 - How do you handle situations where a milestone is not met?
 What steps do you take to get the project back on track?

-##### Develop a project timeline
+##### Reference the project timeline

-Developing a project timeline involves understanding the detailed schedule that includes all key milestones and deadlines, allowing for effective time management.
+The project timeline includes a detailed schedule with all the key milestones and deadlines.

 - **Ask for a detailed timeline:** Request a comprehensive timeline that includes key milestones and deadlines.
-Ensure buffer time for unexpected challenges is incorporated.
+Make sure to buffer time in for unexpected challenges.
 - **Understand deadlines:** Confirm that all deadlines are realistic and agreed upon by the project team and stakeholders.
+If there’s misalignment, raise this as a concern and try to make sure the expectations are set correctly as soon as possible.

 Tips and techniques:

-- **Timeboxing:** Implement timeboxing for tasks and milestones to ensure deadlines are realistic and maintain project momentum.
+- **Timeboxing:** Implement timeboxing for tasks to keep project momentum.

-Questions to reflect:

-- How do you ensure that project timelines are realistic and achievable?
-- What strategies do you use to incorporate buffer time into your project schedules?
-How has this helped in managing unexpected challenges?
-- Describe a situation where you had to adjust the project timeline.
-What caused the adjustment, and how did you manage the impact on the project?

 ##### Track the project’s progress

 Tracking project progress is critical for maintaining momentum and ensuring the project stays on course.

-- **Monitor progress:** Ensure there are systems in place to track project progress against the roadmap.
+- **Monitor progress:** Make sure there are systems in place to track project progress against the roadmap.
 Understand how to use tools like Gantt charts or project management software.
 - **Review regularly:** Participate in regular progress reviews to ensure the project stays on track and address any deviations promptly.
-- **Report updates:** Ensure progress is reported to key stakeholders, highlighting any risks or blockers.

 Questions to reflect: